-Life Transitions / Grief & Loss / Depression / Anxiety / Parenting & Relationship Struggles
+Life Transitions / Grief & Loss / Anxiety

 I am an LCPC-c with a private practice in Portland.
 I initially arrived to Maine as a midwifery student and eventually ended up at Hospice of Southern Maine, asa bereavement counselor working with individuals

 and facilitating groups for grieving families.
-I have continued my work in hospice as a volunteer, where I currently serve the needs of dying patients.
+I continued my work in hospice as a volunteer for several years, where I served the needs of dying patients.